BestTimesToVisit.com Logo

 money

-Embrace the 'Vipps' culture for easy payments!
-This mobile payment app is ubiquitous in Norway, used for everything from splitting restaurant bills with friends to paying for parking.
-It's incredibly convenient and often preferred over cash or even credit cards for smaller transactions.
+Embrace the 'Vipps' culture!
+This mobile payment app is ubiquitous in Norway for everything from splitting restaurant bills with friends to paying for parking.
+Download it before you go and link your card; it'll make transactions so much smoother and often avoids the need for cash.

 transport